Once you have been accepted on to the study abroad programme we will send you a pre-arrival document.

 Do not carry large quantities of cash, but make sure you have enough local currency (pounds sterling) to pay for your transportation from the airport on to your residence.
 Speak to your bank before you leave to check whether it has any partnerships with UK banks.
 This may allow you to withdraw money from your current account using your debit card, without incurring transaction fees.

-We run a Travelling to Manchester service on designated days during the September Orientation programme, but if you are arriving outside these dates/times, or if you are not arriving via the airport, you may wish to check out the following sites for information about your onward journey:
+We operate an Airport Support Service on designated days at the start of the academic year in September.
+If you are arriving outside these dates/times, or if you are not arriving via the airport, you may wish to check out the following sites for information about your onward journey: